Hong Kong Garden (song)

-"Hong Kong Garden" is a song by English rock band Siouxsie and the Banshees.
-It was released as the band's debut single on 18 August 1978 by Polydor Records.
-The single reached number 7 on the UK Singles Chart.
+"Hong Kong Garden" is the debut single of English rock band Siouxsie and the Banshees.
+It was released as a single on 18 August 1978 by Polydor Records, reaching number 7 on the UK Singles Chart.

 The Independent stated that the song was "arguably the most important of the early post-punk hits" and considered the track as one of the "10 best new wave singles" of 1978.
 In 2005, Q placed it in its list of the "100 Greatest Guitar Tracks Ever".

-Background and content
+Background

-The instrumental first version, called "People Phobia", was composed by guitarist John McKay in 1977.
-The first time the band heard it, they were on a tour bus.
+According to writer Ken Garner, the music industry initially were "not interested" in Siouxsie and the Banshees, until Polydor Records signed the band, and "Hong Kong Garden" reached number 7 on the UK Singles Chart.
+The first version, titled "People Phobia", was composed by guitarist John McKay in 1977.
+The band first heard it on a tour bus.

-The song was named after the Hong Kong Garden Chinese take-away in Chislehurst High Street.
+The song was named after the Hong Kong Garden Chinese take-away which stood at 101 High Street in Chislehurst throughout the 1970s and 80s.
 In a 2009 interview, Siouxsie Sioux was quoted as explaining the lyrics with reference to the racist activities of skinheads visiting the take-away:

 I'll never forget, there was a Chinese restaurant in Chislehurst called the Hong Kong Garden.
 Me and my friend were really upset that we used to go there and like, occasionally when the skinheads would turn up it would really turn really ugly.
 These gits would just go in en masse and just terrorise these Chinese people who were working there.
 We'd try and say 'Leave them alone', you know.
 It was a kind of tribute.